-The research and learning centers at Vanderbilt provide faculty and students the opportunity to advance research, design and develop new products, and collaborate across disciplines.
+The research and learning centers and initiatives at Vanderbilt provide faculty and students the opportunity to advance research, design and develop new products, and collaborate across disciplines.

 The Turner Family Center for Social Ventures (TFC) is committed to alleviating poverty through market-driven forces and enterprise.
 Directed by a graduate student-led programming board, the center provides resources and opportunities to leverage and combine the individual strengths of Vanderbilt University graduate students, faculty, and business partners.
 Get involved through the TFC’s events, annual social venture summit, summer fellowships, social venture trek, or case competition opportunities.

 This course offers MBA students a unique opportunity to gain real-world experience as part of an entrepreneurial team.
 MBAs, EMBAs, JDs, and PhDs work in teams to examine the potential for commercializing technologies being developed in Vanderbilt labs.